Bobby Sprowl: Amateur career

-Sprowl attended George D. Chamberlain High School and was a star pitcher at the University of Alabama.
+Sprowl attended George D. Chamberlain High School, graduating in 1974 and was a star pitcher at the University of Alabama.
 In 1976, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, and received the league's Outstanding Pro Prospect award, and helped lead Wareham to the league title.
 Sprowl led the nation in strikeouts per nine innings in 1977, and was selected by the Red Sox in that year's amateur draft.

 Professional career

 Boston Red Sox

-Sprowl is best known for losing two critical games in the 1978 pennant race between the Red Sox and the New York Yankees.
-Sprowl had compiled a 9-3 record in the AA Eastern League, and Boston's minor league organization claimed that he "had ice water in his veins," and manager Don Zimmer gave Sprowl three starts late in the season.
+Sprowl is best known for losing two critical games in the 1978 pennant race between the Red Sox and New York Yankees.
+He had compiled a 9-3 record in the AA Eastern League, and Boston's minor league organization claimed that he "had ice water in his veins."
+Boston manager Don Zimmer gave Sprowl three starts late in the season.

-Sprowl's first start was in Baltimore on September 5, where he went seven innings, allowing four runs (three earned) on five hits and three walks, but took the loss when Orioles ace (and future Hall-of-Famer) Jim Palmer stifled the Red Sox, who got a second-inning run on a Dwight Evans RBI double, and then nothing more.
+Sprowl's first start was in Baltimore on September 5, where he went seven innings, allowing four runs (three earned) on five hits and three walks, but took the loss when Orioles ace (and future Hall-of-Famer) Jim Palmer stifled the Red Sox, who got a second-inning run on a Dwight Evans RBI double and then nothing more.
 Sprowl carried the 1-0 lead into the bottom of the seventh, having allowed only two hits to that point, but then surrendered a game-tying home run to Lee May.
-Andres Mora then grounded through the legs of Red Sox third baseman Butch Hobson, reaching second base.
-Sprowl retired Rick Dempsey on a grounder to shortstop, as pinch-runner Mike Dimmel advanced to third, and then with the infield playing in, Carlos Lopez hit a soft liner that dropped for a hit and allowed Dimmel to score the eventual winning run.
+Andres Mora then hit a ground ball through the legs of Red Sox third baseman Butch Hobson, reaching second base.
+Sprowl retired Rick Dempsey on a ground ball to shortstop, as pinch-runner Mike Dimmel advanced to third, and then with the infield playing in, Carlos Lopez hit a soft liner that dropped for a hit and allowed Dimmel to score the eventual winning run.

-The Red Sox players lauded Sprowl's effort and Zimmer gave him a second start, on September 10 against the New York Yankees, in the fourth game of a four-game series at Fenway Park.
-Sprowl walked the first two batters, got Thurman Munson to hit into a double play, but was unable to retire Reggie Jackson and escape the inning, surrendering an RBI single.
-He then walked Lou Piniella and Chris Chambliss and was pulled for Bob Stanley, who allowed a hit to drive in two more runs, which were charged to Sprowl, before finishing the inning.
-The Yankees won the game 7-4, tying Boston for the division lead, and subjecting Zimmer to much second-guessing, due to Sprowl's perceived "nerves".
+Sprowl's Boston teammates lauded his effort, and Zimmer gave him a second start on September 10 against the Yankees, in the fourth game of a four-game series at Fenway Park.
+Sprowl walked the first two batters and got Thurman Munson to hit into a double play, but was unable to retire Reggie Jackson and escape the inning, surrendering an RBI single.
+Sprowl then walked Lou Piniella and Chris Chambliss and was pulled for Bob Stanley, who allowed a hit to drive in two more runs (which were charged to Sprowl) before finishing the inning.
+The Yankees won the game 7-4, tying Boston for the division lead, and subjecting Zimmer to much second-guessing due to Sprowl's perceived "nerves".